Azure/azure-sdk/docs/rust/introduction.md

 {%include requirement/MUST id="rust-client-methods" %} take a `content: RequestContent<T>` if and only if the service method accepts a request body e.g., `POST` or `PUT`.

-{% include requirement/MUST id="rust-client-methods-configuration-name" %} define a client method options struct with the same as the client method name + "MethodOptions" e.g., a `set_secret` takes an `Option<SetSecretMethodOptions>` as the last parameter.
+{% include requirement/MUST id="rust-client-methods-configuration-name" %} define a client method options struct with the same as the client, client method name, and "Options" e.g., a `set_secret` takes an `Option<SecretClientSetSecretOptions>` as the last parameter.
+This is required even if the service method does not currently take any options because - should it ever add options - the client method signature does not have to change and will not break callers.

 {% include requirement/SHOULD id="rust-client-methods-configuration-namespace" %} place client method option structs in the root module of the client library e.g., `azure_security_keyvault`.
 Specialized clients options should be placed in submodules e.g., `azure_security_keyvault::secrets`.

 {% include requirement/MUST id="rust-client-methods-configuration-fields" %} define all client method-specific fields of method option structs as private and of type `Option<T>`.

-{% include requirement/MUST id="rust-client-methods-configuration-fields-options" %} define an `options: azure_core::ClientMethodOptions` private field.
+{% include requirement/MUST id="rust-client-methods-configuration-fields-options" %} define a `method_options: azure_core::ClientMethodOptions` private field.

 {% include requirement/MUST id="rust-client-methods-configuration-clone" %} derive `Clone` to support cloning method configuration for additional client method invocations.